-According to the Tax Foundation, 36 states have a local option general sales tax as of July 1, 2011.
-A listing of those states can be found in the Tax Foundation's report entitled Ranking State and Local Sales Taxes via the following link.
+According to the Tax Foundation, 36 states had a local option general sales tax as of January 1, 2012.
+A listing of those states can be found in the Tax Foundation's article entitled State and Local Sales Tax Rates, As of January 1, 2012 via the following link.